Uromycladium spp. that cause gall rusts (Acacia gall rusts)

 McAlpine (1905) described the genus Uromycladium and included two species, Uromycladium tepperianum and Uromycladium notabile, that both formed large galls on their hosts and had three one-celled teliospores per pedicel.
 They were distinguished by the teliospores of U. tepperianum having ridges whereas the U. notabile had warts arranged in lines (broken ridges).
 U. tepperianum was described as having only spermogonia and teliospores, whereas U. notabile was considered to have spermogonia, urediniospores and teliospores (McAlpine 1905).
 McAlpine’s species concepts stood for over a century.

-Uromycladium tepperianum s. lat. was recorded from over 100 host plants (Gathe, 1971; Morris, 1987), mostly phyllodinous members of Acacia in Australia, but also on Acacia spirorbis in New Caledonia (Mouchacca and Horak, 1998), Paraserianthes lophantha subsp. lophantha [Paraserianthes lophantha] in Western Australia (Gathe, 1971), Paraserianthes lophantha subsp. montana in Indonesia (Magnus, 1892; Boedijn, 1959), and Albizia fulva [Falcataria moluccana] in Papua New Guinea (Shaw, 1984).
+Uromycladium spp. have been recorded from over 100 host plants (Gathe, 1971; Morris, 1987, Doungsa-ard et al., 2018), mostly phyllodinous members of Acacia in Australia, but also on Acacia spirorbis in New Caledonia (Mouchacca and Horak, 1998), Paraserianthes lophantha subsp. lophantha [Paraserianthes lophantha] in Western Australia (Gathe, 1971), Paraserianthes lophantha subsp. montana in Indonesia (Magnus, 1892; Boedijn, 1959), and Albizia fulva [Falcataria moluccana] in Papua New Guinea (Shaw, 1984).
 Uromycladium notabile was recorded from eight Australian Acacia species with bipinnate leaves (Botrycephalae; Farr and Rossman, 2019).

-Several authors, such as Burges (1934), noted that there appeared to be host specific races within U. tepperianum s. lat. based on field observations.
+Several authors, such as Burges (1934), noted that were host specific races within U. tepperianum based on field observations.
 Morris (1987) demonstrated that isolates from three different hosts (Acacia saligna, Acacia implexa and Paraserianthes lophantha) had different host ranges.
-A recent molecular phylogenetic study on specimens from a total of 40 host plants resulted in the redefinition of this species in a narrow sense, and a total of 15 new species have been described (Doungsa-ard et al., 2015; 2018).
+Phylogenetic studies on specimens from a total of 40 host plants resulted in 15 new species (Doungsa-ard et al., 2015; 2018).
 Currently U. tepperianum is distinguished as having elongate galls along stems and branches of Acacia ligulata and other closely related hosts.
 All the other rust species in this complex typically produce rounded or irregularly shaped galls (Doungsa-Ard et al., 2018), on various species of Acacia.
-Many of the taxa within this species complex are currently known from a single host plant, whilst some occur on a few closely related host plant species.
-As currently circumscribed, U. tepperianum occurs only in South and Western Australia (Doungsa-Ard et al., 2018).
-All records outside of Australia of this name represent other species within this species complex.
+Many of the taxa within this species complex are currently known from a single host plant, whilst some occur on a few closely related host plant species (Doungsa-Ard et al., 2018).

-Berndt (2011) considered the type specimen of Uredo notabilis, which McAlpine used as the type specimen for Uromycladium notabile, to be identical to the uredinial stage of Endoraecium digitatum.
-Therefore, the name Uredo notabilis is a synonym of E. digitatum, making the name Uromycladium notabile invalid.
+Berndt (2011) considered that the type specimen of Uredo notabilis, which McAlpine used as the type specimen for Uromycladium notabile, was identical to the uredinial stage of Endoraecium digitatum, making the name Uromycladium notabile invalid.
 Doungsa-Ard et al. (2018) described a new species for this taxon – Uromycladium murphyi.
-U. murphyi as now circumscribed, does not have urediniospores, and has only spermogonia and teliospores, the same as for all other species within the Uromycladium tepperianum s. lat. species complex.
-U. murphyi does not occur on Acacia notabilis, the type host of Uredo notabilis and E. digitatum.
+All of the Uromycladium spp. that cause gall rusts on Acacia produce spermogonia and teliospores, without urediniospores.

 It is likely that additional species will be described within this species complex, as additional specimens on host plants not included in these recent studies become available.